pawankorareddy239/Object-detection-in-urban-environment/README.md

 Exp2 folder represents the config file with learning rate updates - But, incomplete due to memory exhaustion

-Outofmemory folder represents the memory exhaustion happened while trying several experiments, unusual GPU shut down and unable to retrieve the final videos
+Outofmemoryerror folder represents the memory exhaustion happened while trying several experiments, unusual GPU shut down and unable to retrieve the final videos